scellecs/morpeh/README.md

 public struct HealthComponent : IComponent {
 }
 ```
+> [!NOTE]
-> 💡 Don't care about attributes.
+> Don't care about attributes.
 > Il2CppSetOption attribute can give you better performance.
+> It is important to understand that this disables any checks for null, so in the release build any calls to a null object will lead to a hard crash.
+> We recommend that in places where you are in doubt about using this attribute, you check everything for null yourself.

 Add health points field to the component.